 When you sell or exchange livestock (other than poultry) held for draft, breeding, or dairy purposes solely because of drought, treat it as an involuntary conversion.
 Only livestock sold in excess of the number you normally would sell under usual business practice, in the absence of drought, are considered involuntary conversions.
-You may be able to postpone for more than one year the gain from an involuntary conversion.
+Figure the gain or loss using the rules discussed under Determining Gain or Loss in chapter 10.
+If you replace the livestock, you may be able to postpone the gain for more than one year.
 See Postponing Gain, later.

 Example.
 Under usual business practice you sell five of your dairy animals during the year.
 This year you sold 20 dairy animals because of drought.
-The gain on 15 animals is a gain due to an involuntary conversion.
+The sale of 15 animals is treated as an involuntary conversion.